This post is sponsored by Reames® and SheKnows Media. All opinions are my own.

 Tex Mex Tuna Noodle Casserole

-- 1 12-oz package of Reames Homestyle Egg Noodles (can be found in the frozen section)
+- 12 oz.
+Reames Homestyle Egg Noodles can be found in the freezer section of your grocery store

 - 2 tablespoons butter